ResetVariablesToInitial Step

 Let’s build and execute the “clsResetVariablesToInitialDef” example.

-• Create a new process definition called “clsResetVariablesToInitialDef" and open the definition in designer mode.
+• Create a new process definition named “clsResetVariablesToInitialDef" and open it in designer mode.

 • Define a variable or a global to store the result.